- Created on the 29 March, 2018.

 Insulin is a peptide hormone which is produced and secreted by the beta cells found in the pancreatic islets.
 It is important for regulating metabolism of carbohydrates, proteins and fats by promoting the absorption of glucose from the blood into liver, skeletal muscle and fat cells.
 This glucose is able to serve as a form of energy to various cells or it be converted into fat so that it can be used at a later point.
 Insulin is also known to affect many other metabolic processes for example the breakdown of proteins and fats.
 Diabetes is one of the most common problem that has been linked to insulin, this is known to occur in individuals where the body is unable to secrete enough insulin or when the body is unable to utilise the secreted insulin effectively.

-The standard range of rat insulin using this rat insulin ELISA kit was approximately 0.01 ng/ml.
-The dynamic assay range for this kit is 0.156 – 10 ng/ml.
+The standard range of insulin using current rat insulin ELISA kit was approximately 0.01 ng/ml.
+The dynamic range for this assay is 0.156 – 10 ng/ml.

 - A quantitative enzyme-linked immunosorbent assay for rat insulin.
 J Immunoassay.
 (1988) 9 (2): 135-58.
 Bank H.L.